USS New Mexico (BB-40): Service history

 The next twelve years consisted of training exercises and maneuvers in the Pacific and the Caribbean, with the Pacific and the Atlantic Fleets.
 She also took several cruises to South American ports and was used for the early development of PID controllers.
 Invented by the Russian-American engineer Nicolas Minorsky for the automated steering of ships, the devices have since become widespread in control engineering.
 After that, in 1925, she took a cruise to Australia and New Zealand.

-After her training exercises in the Atlantic and the Pacific were finished, New Mexico was overhauled and modernized at the Philadelphia Harbor by the Navy from March 1931 to January 1933.
+After her training exercises in the Atlantic and the Pacific were finished, New Mexico was overhauled and modernized from March 1931 to January 1933 at the Philadelphia Navy Yard.
 The overhaul included the replacement of her turbo-electric drive with more conventional geared turbines, which were made by Curtis.
 In addition, New Mexico received eight 5-inch/25 caliber anti-aircraft guns, replacing the four 3-inch/50 caliber guns that had been previously installed.
 After the overhaul, she returned the Pacific to continue training exercises and the development of tactical operations.
 New Mexico's performance during these exercises garnered numerous awards, particularly in gunnery, engineering, and battlefield efficiency; she subsequently became known as the "Queen" or "Queen of the Fleet" by her crew.

 During the 1936 Fleet Problem XVII, she had a maximum speed of 21 kn, in line with most U.S. Standard-type battleship of that time, but only 1.5 kn faster than Japan's slowest battleships.
 This led to the development of the faster and South Dakota-class battleship.
 In 1937, she arrived in Hawaii to sail to Dutch Harbor, Alaska, where she and several other ships were sent to help the Navy evaluate fighting in sub-arctic conditions.